 However, if your aspiring to a memorable experience then a headset is indispensable for the procedure.

 - Noise cancellation: Distraction is not at all healthy when it comes to concentrating on games that require expertise and skills.
-Thus, a headset helps a lot when it comes to cancelling out surrounding noises.
+Thus, a headset helps a lot when it comes to canceling out surrounding noises.

-- Effective competitive gaming: While playing a game, every minute details count.
+- Active competitive gaming: While playing a game, every minute details count.
 Thus, if you accompany your gaming expedition with a headset, there is more chance of yours to perform well, especially in the games where you have to compete with another gamer.

 - Simplified in-game communication: Many times, you would find games that involve team play where effective communication with your team members plays a decisive role in the gaming.
 Thus, a headset shall always promise some highly responsive hands-free communication system in-build in it with the help of in-line controls.